-The Insolvency Regulation when recast (see question 9.1 below) will contain a new chapter on group insolvency proceedings, including provisions on cross-border cooperation of insolvency courts and insolvency practitioners from various insolvent group companies and a new coordination procedure to afford a greater chance of rescuing the group as a whole, where possible.
-Insolvency practitioners will be able to coordinate a joint restructuring plan and seek a stay of asset realisation measures.
+The recast EU regulation on Insolvency Proceedings contains a chapter on group insolvency proceedings, including provisions on cross-border cooperation of insolvency courts and insolvency practitioners from various insolvent group companies and a coordination procedure to afford a greater chance of rescuing the group as a whole, where possible.
+Insolvency practitioners can coordinate a joint restructuring plan and seek a stay of asset realisation measures.